Interviewer: Skip Lane

 Skip Lane: I know you’ve got a list there.

-Guy Kay: You know I neglected to mention Jack Davy who was very helpful to me personally, but also along with his wife, really had the best interest of long-term agricultural preservation at the forefront of that.
-And then, no I think we covered it.
+Guy Kay: You know I neglected to mention Jack Davies who was very helpful to me personally, but also along with his wife, really had the best interest of long-term agricultural preservation at the forefront of that.
+And then, no, I think we covered it.

 Skip Lane: Okay.
 Well some great stories and I would like to thank you very much for taking the time to do this today and we’ll get it transcribed at some point and get it back to you so you can check it out and see if there is anything you regret saying.
 And we’ll change it if there is.